FACTBOX-How could UK PM Johnson be ousted by unhappy lawmakers? | Politics

 If several candidates come forward, a secret vote is held among Conservative MPs to whittle down the field.
 The candidate with the fewest votes is removed and another ballot among Conservative lawmakers is held.
 The process is repeated until two candidates remain, with votes held several days apart on Tuesdays and Thursdays.
 The final two candidates are then put to a postal ballot of the wider Conservative Party membership, with the winner named the new leader.
 Voters need to have been party members for more than three months.

 - Who could replace Johnson?
-The two MPs considered frontrunners to replace Johnson are his finance minister Rishi Sunak, who has had a high-profile role in publicizing the government's support for the economy during the COVID-19 pandemic, and foreign minister Liz Truss, who is popular among grassroots party members.
+The two MPs considered frontrunners to replace Johnson are his finance minister Rishi Sunak, who has had a high profile role in publicising the government's support for the economy during the COVID-19 pandemic, and foreign minister Liz Truss, who is popular among grassroots party members.
+(Compiled by Kylie MacLellan; Editing by Mark Heinrich and Hugh Lawson)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)